Partial Identification in Matching Models for the Marriage Market: Introduction

 Both approaches suggest that, on average, positive educational sorting has increased in the U.S. in the past decades.
 However, there is some debate around this trend when we look closer at each education category.
 For instance, \hyperlink{Eika}{Eika, Mogstad, and Zafar (2019)} find that positive educational sorting has declined among the highly educated and increased among the less educated.
-Instead, \hyperlink{CSW}{Chiappori, Salani\'e, and Weiss (2017)} find that positive educational sorting has increased in each education category, particularly among college graduates.
-Similar results are obtained by \hyperlink{Chiappori_Meghir}{Chiappori, Costa-Dias, and Meghir (2020)}.
-Note that while the conclusions achieved via the structural approach have the advantages of explicitly linking the observed marital patterns with the economic determinants of sorting, such findings may be driven by the Multinomial Logit structure.
-We thus use our methodology to assess whether those conclusions are robust and obtainable also under nonparametric assumptions on the taste shock distribution.
+Instead, \hyperlink{CSW}{CSW} find that positive educational sorting has increased particularly among the highly educated.\footnote{{See also \hyperlink{Chiappori_Meghir}{Chiappori, Costa-Dias, and Meghir (2020)} and \hyperlink{Chiappori_Meghir3}{Chiappori, Costa-Dias, and Meghir (2021)} for similar conclusions.}} Using data from the American Community Survey between the years 1940 and 1967 as in \hyperlink{CSW}{CSW}, we exploit our methodology to assess whether the conclusions achieved via the structural approach are robust to the dropping of the Logit assumption. {Under various classes of nonparametric distributional assumptions, we find that the 1to1TU model is uninformative about the presence and trend of positive educational sorting among the highly educated.
+We find the presence of positive educational sorting among the less educated, although the model remains ambiguous about its evolution across cohorts.
+Overall, our results suggest that the previous findings on the increase in positive educational sorting based on the Logit 1to1TU model are, in fact, driven by the Logit assumption.}